'I couldn't care less.' What some young Britons think of the Queen's Platinum Jubilee - KESQ

 But for Watson, age isn’t the issue.
 “We just don’t see enough of ourselves in them,” she said.

-Pakistani-British freelance journalist Asiya Istikhar, 22, said that she felt a shift in the way ethnic minorities related to the royal family when biracial American actress Meghan Markle arrived on the scene.
-When Istikhar was growing up, it became a ritual in her family to occasionally watch royal events, especially for her mother, who loved Princess Diana, but she herself was never that interested.
+Pakistani-British freelance journalist Asyia Iftikhar, 22, said that she felt a shift in the way ethnic minorities related to the royal family when biracial American actress Meghan Markle arrived on the scene.
+When Iftikhar was growing up, it became a ritual in her family to occasionally watch royal events, especially for her mother, who loved Princess Diana, but she herself was never that interested.

 It wasn’t until Prince Harry and Meghan’s relationship that she felt at all excited by the royals, she said.
 But that excitement quickly turned to horror when she saw how Meghan was covered by British tabloids.
 “For many, many weeks at a time, you would just be picking up a newspaper or seeing multiple articles online that were just ruthlessly destroying Meghan,” she said.

-Note: Correction: A previously published version of this story misspelled the name of Asyia Iftikhar.